Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

 - Reliability: 5.5/10

-Triple tops and triple bottoms are formed when the price tests the level of support or resistance three times in a row, and it is unable to pass through.
-Usually, when these patterns occur, the trend reversal is extremely fast and strong.
-The timeframe includes a couple of weeks to a couple of months.
-Nevertheless, triple tops or bottoms can be also identified in longer timeframes.
+Triple tops and triple bottoms are formed when the price tests a support or resistance level three consecutive times without breaking through.
+When these patterns occur, the resulting trend reversal is usually fast and strong.
+The typical timeframe ranges from a few weeks to a couple of months; however, triple tops and bottoms can also be identified over longer timeframes.

 (i) Triple Top